ZennGeeraerts/Engine/README.md

 The subjects are registered to an observer as a linked list.
 This is done to increase performance a bit since the observer pattern can be slow at times.

-I implemented the pimpl pattern for the XboxController and SDLInputSystem.
+I implemented the pimpl pattern for the XboxController, SDLInputSystem and SDLSoundSystem.

 Levels can be loaded as a .txt or a .bin
 There is a .txt so changes to the level can be made in this file by developers.